Singularities and full convergence of the M\"obius-invariant Willmore flow in the $3$-sphere: Appendix C

-\underline{Acknowledgements}\\\\ The M\"obius-invariant Willmore flow was originally motivated by Professor Ben Andrews and Professor Dr. Reiner M. Sch\"atzle, and I strongly profited from their invaluable comments and creativity.
-Moreover, I would like to thank Dr. Laura Keller and Dr. Francesco Palmurella for several helpful discussions and also Professor Itai Shafrir and Professor Yehuda Pinchover for their support and hospitality at the ``Technion''.
-I had been funded by the Ministry of Absorption of the State of Israel throughout the years 2019--2022.
+\end{proposition} \\ { \underline{Acknowledgements}\\\\ The M\"obius-invariant Willmore flow was originally discovered by Professor Ben Andrews.
+I would like to thank Professor Itai Shafrir and Professor Yehuda Pinchover for their support and hospitality at the Israel Institute of Technology.
+I was funded by the Ministry of Absorption of the State of Israel throughout the years 2019--2022.}